viktorfrom/e7020e_bare/README.md

 Looking closer at the example, `rcc` is a *singleton* (`constrain` consumes the `RCC` and returns a singleton.
 The `freeze` consumes the  singleton (`rcc`) and sets the MCU clock tree according to the (default) `cfgr`.
 (Later in the exercises you will change this.)

-This pattern ensures that the clock configuration will remain unchanged (the `freeze` function cannot be called again, as the `rcc` is consumed, also you cannot get a new `rcc` as the `RCC` was consumed by `contstrain`).
+This pattern ensures that the clock configuration will remain unchanged (the `freeze` function cannot be called again, as the `rcc` is consumed, also you cannot get a new `rcc` as the `RCC` was consumed by `constrain`).

 Why is this important you may ask?
 Well, this *pattern* allows the compiler to check and ensure that your code (or some library that you use) does not make changes to the system (in this case the clocking), which reduces the risk of errors and improves robustness.